 Scott T. Brayman

 Firm Overview

 In this section

-- 5 About Us
+5 About Us

-- 6 Investment Goals

-- 7 Investment Process

-- 8 Culture & Values
+6 Culture & Values

-- 9 Fundamentals
+7 Fundamentals

 About Us

-Champlain Investment Partners is an independent, employee owned asset management firm located in Burlington, Vermont.
+Champlain Investment Partners is an independent, employeeowned asset management firm located in Burlington, Vermont.
 Our investment strategies are designed to focus on providing absolute returns while also managing risk.

 We strive to create wealth through the consistent execution of our investment process; we are equally committed to delivering outstanding client service, and pride ourselves on the many long-standing relationships we have been able to cultivate since opening our doors in 2004.
-Our partners bring a wealth of experience, averaging over 21 years in asset management, and as of June 30, 2022 the firm had approximately \$15.87 billion in assets under management.
+Our Partners bring a wealth of experience, averaging over 21 years in asset management, and as of December 31, 2022 the firm had approximately \$15.98 billion in assets under management.

 Firm History

 Champlain was founded in Burlington, Vermont in September 2004.
 The firm has remained entirely owned by this private partnership since 2008 and in 2015 the firm began expanding the partnership by granting equity to additional key professionals.
-Since then, the only changes to the firm's ownership structure have been the redistribution of equity in conjunction with partner departures and the continued expansion of the partnership; effective January 1, 2022, the partnership is comprised of 17 current employees and four retired founding employees.
+Since then, the only changes to the firm's ownership structure have been the redistribution of equity in conjunction with Partner departures and the continued expansion of the partnership; effective January 1, 2023, the partnership is comprised of 15 current employees and four retired founding employees.
 This owner/operator model, combined with the teambased approach for managing our strategies, aligns our interests with those of our clients.

-When Champlain was founded, the firm had a single investment team that managed a U.S. small cap equity strategy and a U.S. mid cap equity strategy and continues to do so today; in 2022 this team also began offering the Champlain Strategic Focus strategy.
+When the firm was founded, the team managed the Champlain Small Cap and Champlain Mid Cap equity strategies and continues to do so today; in 2022, the firm also began offering the Champlain Strategic Focus equity strategy.